Between April 3rd and April 14th, DMPS students in grades 3 through 11 will be taking the Iowa Assessments (formerly known as the ITBS or ITED).

 - National Percentile Rank (NPR) is a score that describes the relative comparison of your student’s performance to other students in the nation who are in the same grade and were tested at the same time of year.
 An NPR of 80 means that your student’s performance was better than 80% of the students who took the test.

-You are encouraged to discuss the score results on the Iowa Assessments with your student and her/his teachers.
+After scores are made available in May, you are encouraged to discuss the results on the Iowa Assessments with your student and her/his teachers.
 We recommend focusing on those scores which seem most different from prior years’ scores, and the scores which seem most different when compared to classroom performance.
 Together, you can use this information to decide how best to continue your student’s education.